Maccraft123/Cadmium/README.md

 Thanks @LoganMD for the logo

-# Cadmium, Linux for ARM chromebooks that don't get attention elsewhere
+# Cadmium++, Linux for ARM chromebooks that don't get attention elsewhere
 ### It also doesn't suck!
+This version has proprietary Mali drivers because Panfrost kinda sucks.
+It just works...

 ## Hardware support:
 | Hardware support matrix      	| Duet               	| Kevin and Bob        	| Asus C100PA and C201PA	|